the-lean-crate/criner/criner/README.md

 ## TODO

-* [x] Make report generation resumable - currently if it's aborted without having committed, it's likely reports are list or incorrect, possibly because versions are set to 'done' and because the cache wasn't written yet.
-Do it only once Downloads are integrated, as it will change the Report data structure quite a lot. **Maybe just add a feature to prodash to queue quitting, instead of quitting right away**.
-Also dont' deadline it, it takes at most 10min on a decent computer when done from scratch, and less than a second for typical updates.
+* [ ] Resumable downloads as standard capability.
+Many crates are too big to download before it times out, causing permanent failures even though downloads could be resumed.
 * [ ] When fetching git, it can hang forever while receiving bytes due to lack of a timeout.
 The only way to handle that is to run it on a separate thread which handles timeout correctly.
-* [ ] Resumable downloads as standard capability.
-Many crates are too big to download before it times out, causing permanent failures even though downloads could be resumed.
 * [ ] Make use of crates-io database easy and integrate with criner to allow using download counts and other meta-data, like release date
   * [ ] Consider extracting the release date from git and upgrade `crates-index-diff` to support that.
 * [ ] Make things prettier and more visual - that way we can try again for a come-back :D